 Water quality parameters collected during monitoring efforts are generally consistent with numeric standards assigned to protect designated beneficial uses of lakes (ARSD 74:51:02).
-Water quality data is comprised of parameters associated with water samples (nitrate, ammonia-N, total suspended solids, total dissolved solids, alkalinity, and E. coll) and water column profile measurements (water temperature, dissolved oxygen, specific conductance, and pH; refer to Table 2).
+Water quality data is comprised of parameters associated with water samples (nitrate, ammonia-N, total suspended solids, total dissolved solids, alkalinity and E. coli) and water column profile measurements (water temperature, dissolved oxygen, specific conductance and pH).
 Chlorophyll-a is also collected in conjunction with nutrients (nitrogen and phosphorus) to address nutrient-related narrative standards.
 Numeric water quality standards are used as benchmarks to make support determinations and 303(d) impairment decisions.
 Lake assessments were conducted in accordance with the following minimum criteria:

-Minimum assessment criteria for conventional numeric water quality standard criteria
+Minimum assessment criteria for conventional numeric water quality standard parameters

-- Two years of data available within the 10-year assessment period (10/1/2012 to 10/1/2023). - At least two individual sample events per year. - 10% exceedance \geq 20 samples or 3 exceedances when 10-19 samples available. - Toxic parameters (i.e., Ammonia-N); more than one exceedance in a three-year period.

-When <10 samples were available an assessment decision was based on overwhelming evidence:

-- Meet criteria; 0 to 1 exceedance when 5 to 9 samples available. - Insufficient data; 2 exceedances when 5 to 9 samples available or < 5 samples available. - Criteria not met; 3 exceedances when 5 to 9 samples available.
+- Two years of data available within the 10-year assessment period (10/1/2012 to 10/1/2023). - At least two individual sample events per year. - 10% exceedance ≥ 20 samples or 3 exceedances when 10-19 samples available. - Toxic parameters (i.e., Ammonia-N); more than one exceedance in a three-year period. - When <10 samples were available an assessment decision was based on overwhelming evidence: - Meet criteria; 0 to 1 exceedance when 5 to 9 samples available. - Criteria not met; 3 exceedances when 5 to 9 samples available. - Insufficient data; < 5 samples available.